fatlard1993/dotfiles/macos/README.md

 			- random order
 	- keyboard
 		- shortcuts
+			- Mission Control
 				- Switch to Desktop 1-10
 					- CMD+X
+			- Keyboard
+				- Move focus to next window
+					- CMD + Right

 - countless "this app is from the internet, are you sure ... " prompts